Vuk97/nimbora-docs/docs/contracts/architecture/L1_arch.md

 The Strategy contract handles commands from the L1 Pooling Manager and connects it to the targeted strategies.
 There will be one Strategy Contract addapter for each strategy Nimbora supports.
 This design enables full scalability regardless of the amount of strategies the platform handles or future integrations.

-Nimbora Yield DEX off-chain services allow for the indexing and processing L1 and L2 reports.
-For more details, please check this link.

 ![l1_arch](/content/L1_arch.png)